Living in Terenure, Co. Dublin: Schools, Commute & House Prices 2026

 ◆ Live · uses Terenure's own figures

-Pre-filled with Terenure's median price.
+Pre-filled with Terenure's median price and average rent (RTB Q4 2025).
 Change any figure and it recalculates instantly.

 Gross yield